White Clay Creek State Park

 White Clay Creek State Park is a Delaware state park along White Clay Creek on 3,559 acre in New Castle County, near Newark, Delaware in the United States.
 North of the park is Pennsylvania's White Clay Creek Preserve, and the two were originally operated as bi-state parks to jointly protect the creek, but now they operate separately.
 The White Clay Creek is federally protected as part of the National Park Service's National Wild and Scenic Rivers System.
-White Clay Creek State Park offers 41 mi of nature and fitness trails which are open to hiking and mountain biking 365 days a year with access at a number of seasonal day-use fee parking lots.
-Fee season is in effect March 1 - November 30.
-Fees are $4 for in-state vehicle or $8 for out of state vehicles.
-Annual passes can be purchased at any DE State Park Office or online.
+White Clay Creek State Park offers 41 mi of nature and fitness trails which are open to hiking and mountain biking.
 The park also preserves a number of historic structures and operates a nature center.
-It is part of the Northeastern coastal forests ecoregion.